Mamou Police: Two dead, more than a dozen injured in shooting at Mardi Gras concert

 MAMOU — Two people are dead and more than a dozen injured in a shooting at a Mardi Gras concert in Mamou, KATC reported Wednesday.

-Mamou Police told the Lafayette-based ABC station that 14 people were wounded and two person died after the Tuesday evening shooting at a Mardi Gras concert where zydeco artist Chris Ardoin was performing.
+Mamou Police told the Lafayette-based ABC station that 14 people were wounded and two people died after the Tuesday evening shooting at a Mardi Gras concert where zydeco artist Chris Ardoin was performing.

 Gunfire can be heard during a Facebook Live of the event.
 Shortly after the gunfire is heard, attendees can be seen running.